 4 – Sauerkraut

-Growing up, I turned my nose up sharply to my mother’s family tradition of pork and sauerkraut on New Year’s day.
-At the time, little did I know or care about the health benefit of the many of the Pennsylvania Dutch foods.
+Growing up, I turned my nose up sharply to my mother's family tradition of pork and sauerkraut on New Year's day.
+At the time, little did I know or care about the health benefits of many of the Pennsylvania Dutch foods.

-Traditional sauerkraut is made simply with chopped cabbage, salt, and water which is pounded into jars or crocks and allowed to “culture”.
-Cultured foods and beverages are allowed to sour or ferment naturally through a process called fermentation which boosts their nutritional value and making your entire meal easier to digest.
+Traditional sauerkraut is made simply with chopped cabbage, salt, and water which is pounded into jars or crocks and allowed to “culture.”
+Cultured foods and beverages are allowed to sour or ferment naturally through a process called fermentation which boosts their nutritional value, making your entire meal easier to digest.

 Cultured (or fermented) foods contain naturally occurring probiotics (good germs) that provide a wide variety of health benefits.
 By populating the digestive tract with healthy bacteria, the immune system can function optimally.